Diego Carlos (footballer, born 1993)

-Diego Carlos Santos Silva (born 15 March 1993), known as Diego Carlos, is a Brazilian professional footballer who plays as a centre-back for Serie A club Como, on loan from Fenerbahçe.
+Diego Carlos Santos Silva (born 15 March 1993), known as Diego Carlos, is a Brazilian professional footballer who plays as a centre-back for Serie A club Parma, on loan from Fenerbahçe.

 Diego Carlos is an Olympic champion, winning gold with the Brazil football team at the 2020 Summer games.

 Club career

 Early career

 Diego Carlos began his senior career with Desportivo Brasil.
 In September 2012, Diego Carlos signed for São Paulo, playing for their B-Team.

 He went on to sign for Paulista and Madureira for loan spells.

 Estoril and Porto loan

 On 2 July 2014, Diego Carlos discovered by Mário Branco and signed for Portuguese club Estoril.
 He spent one year with their development team before going on loan to Porto B. He went on to make 19 appearances with them in the Liga Portugal 2.
 After his loan move, Diego Carlos featured for Estoril in the Primeira Liga, scoring his first goal for the club on 25 October 2015. in a 2–2 draw against Rio Ave.